the-lightstack/CTF-Writeups/DarkCON/Read-Reverse/writeup.md

 So the flag is: `darkCON{0bfu5c4710ns_v5_4n1m4710ns}`

-We ca enter it into the read.pyc application and it indeed tells us that it is right!
+We can enter it into the read.pyc application and it indeed tells us that it is right!